 - A. The passage does not detail a comparison of O'Malley to other pirates other than her station in life as a female, so this is not how the passage is structured overall. - B. Correct.
 Since this is a biography about O'Malley's life, the selection is organized with dates and transition words to provide a sequential order about her life. - C. The passage does infer some problems that O'Malley faced because she was a female, but this is not how the passage is structured overall. - D. The passage does detail why O'Malley made the decision to set up her own pirate fortress, but this is not how the passage is structured overall.

-Explain why Grace O'Malley felt the need to rebel.
-Provide evidence from the passage to support your answer.
+Based on the information in both passages, explain why Grace O'Malley felt the need to rebel.
+Provide evidence from the passages to support your answer.